OneOceanGroup/lrds-tech-career-track/README.md

 - [x] Update the Readme with how to contribute
 - [ ] Improve the GitHub Actions pipelines to automatically deploy to gh-pages
-- [ ] Continue the importation of all SW levels
+- [x] Continue the importation of all SW levels
 - [ ] Add a sidebar navigation
-- [ ] Improve the Global Layout (maybe choose another Jekyll base theme) to reflect the LRDS/OO look
+- [x] Improve the Global Layout (maybe choose another Jekyll base theme) to reflect the LRDS/OO look
+- [ ] Review each Craft and Responsibilities